 Risk-of-bias assessment of potential confounders for the antibody response was discussed previously and both the Grandjean et al. (2012) and Granum et al. (2013) study adjusted for most important confounders other than co-exposure to other PFAAs.
+Duration of breastfeeding was considered as a confounder the Granum et al. (2013) and the Grandjean et al. (2012) studies because of evidence that breast feeding may support immune function and duration of breastfeeding may affect PFOA exposure as well (Karrman et al. 2007).
 In addition, the Grandjean et al. (2012) population in the Faroe Islands has known exposure to PCBs that have been shown to suppress the antibody response; however, the analysis accounted for PCBs as potential confounders, and the authors report no effect of adjustment for PCBs on the analyses.
 Both studies were rated probably high risk of bias in accounting for potential confounders because of the limited ability to differentiate effects of PFOA or PFOS from other PFAAs (Figure D10 and Figure D11).
 For example, the Granum et al. (2013) study of the MoBa birth cohort reported suppression of the antibody response to rubella with higher serum concentrations of PFOA and PFOS, and also with serum levels of PFHxS and PFNA.
 Within the Granum et al. (2013) study the different PFAAs were not highly correlated (r = 0.26 to 0.60) and analyses of individual PFAAs supported effects all in the same direction (i.e., suppression), but the analyses of PFOA or PFOS were not performed to correct for potential effects of other PFAAs.

 Risk-of-bias assessment of the exposure characterization for the developmental studies assessed the consistency and reliability of the exposure measures as discussed previously.
 However, for the developmental studies, there was further consideration of maternal serum or plasma as an indirect measure of exposure to the offspring.
 Maternal serum PFOA and PFOS were used as the exposure metric for both studies examining potential effects of prenatal exposure on antibody levels in children.
 The mean maternal serum PFOA concentrations were 1.1 and 3.2 ng/ml, and mean serum PFOS concentrations were 5.6 and 27.3 ng/ml in the Granum et al. (2013) and Grandjean et al. (2012) studies respectively.
 The mean serum levels for PFOA and PFOS in these studies are within the range of US exposures [e.g., latest NHANES data for 1999-2012 reported mean (95% CI) was 2.08 ng/ml (1.95-2.22) for serum PFOA (CDC 2015)].
 Strong positive correlations (e.g., Pearson's correlation between 0.79 - 0.93) have been reported between maternal PFOA and PFOS and cord levels as a measure of fetal exposure (Glynn et al. 2012).
-However Glynn et al. (2012) did show that the correlation between maternal and fetal levels was strongest for maternal samples taken closer to delivery (i.e., third trimester or within 3 weeks after delivery), with the weakest correlations during the first trimester (Pearson's correlation 0.78 for PFOA and 0.60 for PFOS).
+However, Glynn et al. (2012) did show that the correlation between maternal and fetal levels was strongest for maternal samples taken closer to delivery (i.e., third trimester or within 3 weeks after delivery), with the weakest correlations during the first trimester (Pearson's correlation 0.78 for PFOA and 0.60 for PFOS).
 Maternal serum concentrations of PFOA and PFOS were measured close to delivery in the Granum et al. (2013) (within 3 days of birth) and Grandjean et al. (2012) (at week 32 of pregnancy) studies, and therefore, the studies minimize the likelihood of exposure misclassification for prenatal exposure and were rated definitely low risk of bias for exposure characterization (Figure D10 and Figure D11).